 In addition, attaching between the proximal end of femur and the hip bone, the superior gemellus plays a role in stabilizing the head of femur in the acetabulum of pelvis.

-Learn more about the types of body movements with our video tutorial and quiz.
+Learn more about the types of body movements with our learning materials about the topic.